mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 Launch tracking server
 ~~~~~~~~~~~~~~~~~~~~~~

-TO specify the backend store and artifact store, you can use the ``--backend-store-uri`` and ``--artifacts-store-uri`` options respectively.
+To specify the backend store and artifact store, you can use the ``--backend-store-uri`` and ``--artifacts-store-uri`` options respectively.

 .. code-block:: bash
-    :caption: Command to run the tracking server in this configuration

     mlflow server \
-      --backend-store-uri postgresql://user:password@postgres:5432/mlflowdb \
+      --backend-store-uri postgresql://user:password@localhost:5432/mlflowdb \
       --artifacts-destination s3://bucket \
       --host 0.0.0.0 \
       --port 5000

+Replace ``localhost`` with the remote host name or IP address for your database server in actual environment.

 Step 4: Logging to the Tracking Server
 --------------------------------------

 Once the tracking server is running, you can log runs to the tracking server by setting the MLflow Tracking URI to the tracking server's URI.
+Alternatively, you can use the :py:func:`mlflow.set_tracking_uri` API to set the tracking URI.

 .. code-block:: bash
-    :caption: Setting the tracking URI

     export MLFLOW_TRACKING_URI=http://127.0.0.1:5000  # Replace with remote host name or IP address in actual environment

-Alternatively, you can use the :py:func:`mlflow.set_tracking_uri` API to set the tracking URI.

 Then run your code with MLflow tracking APIs as usual,  the following code runs training for an scikit-learn RandomForest model on diabetes dataset: